-- 1. Any unit subject to requirements of Section V.A shall be tested to determine compliance with applicable requirements not less than once every 12 months.
+- 1. Units subject to requirements of Section V shall be tested to determine compliance with applicable requirements not less than once every 12 months.
 An owner/operator of gaseous fuel-fired units demonstrating compliance for two consecutive years can, if desired, demonstrate compliance once every thirty-six months. - 2.
-An owner/operator of any unit subject to Section V.B.2 shall sample and record stack gas oxygen content at least monthly. - 3.
-Test results from an individual unit may be used for other units when the following criteria are met:
+An owner/operator of any unit subject to Section V.C.2 shall sample and record stack gas oxygen content at least monthly. - 3.
+Test results from an individual unit may be used for other units when the following criteria are met: - a.

-- a.
 Units are located at the same facility, - b.
 Units are produced by the same manufacturer, have the same model number, and have the same rated capacity and operating specifications, - c.
 Units are operated and maintained in a similar manner, and - d.
-District, based on documentation submitted by the facility, determines that the variability of emissions for identical tested units is low enough for confidence that the untested unit will be in compliance. - 4.
-An owner/operator utilizing Section VI.C.3 shall ensure that all units be tested within a certain number of years.
+Based on documentation provided by the facility, District determines that the variability of emissions from tested unit is low enough for confidence that identical untested units will be in compliance. - 4.
+An owner/operator utilizing Section VI.C.3 above is required to test all units at least once every thirty-six months.
 For example, testing one third of a fleet every year shall result in every unit being tested after three years, and not the same units being tested every year.